Cant (road and rail): Superelevation in railway tracks

+On horizontal curves, curvature causes a centrifugal force acting outward on the outer wheel.
+The smaller the radius of curvature, the greater the centrifugal force.
+Superelevation means that the outer edge of the track is raised relative to the inner edge.
+This results in a gravitational force acting in the opposite direction to the centrifugal force.
+This improves the distribution of the load across both rails, ensuring stability and safety for trains navigating the curve and improving passenger comfort.

+This stability prevents the wheel flanges from touching the rails, minimizing friction, wear and rail squeal.

-The necessary cant in a curve depends on the expected speed of the trains and the radius.
-However, it may be necessary to select a compromise value at design time, for example if slow-moving trains may occasionally use tracks intended for high-speed trains.
+The necessary cant in a curve depends on the expected speed of the trains and the radius of curvature: the higher the speed, the greater the centrifugal force.
+However, the curve may use a compromise value, for example if slow-moving trains may occasionally use tracks intended for high-speed trains.

 Generally the aim is for trains to run without flange contact, which also depends on the tire profile of the wheels.
 Allowance has to be made for the different speeds of trains.
 Slower trains will tend to make flange contact with the inner rail on curves, while faster trains will tend to ride outwards and make contact with the outer rail.
 Either contact causes wear and tear and may lead to derailment.
 Many high-speed lines do not permit slower freight trains, particularly with heavier axle loads.
 In some cases, the impact is reduced by the use of flange lubrication.

 Ideally, the track should have sleepers (railroad ties) at a closer spacing and a greater depth of ballast to accommodate the increased forces exerted in the curve.

-At the ends of a curve, the amount of cant cannot change from zero to its maximum immediately.
+At the ends of a curve, where the rails straighten out, the amount of cant cannot change from zero to its maximum immediately.
 It must change (ramp) gradually in a track transition curve.
 The length of the transition depends on the maximum allowable speed; the higher the speed, the greater length is required.

 For the United States, with a standard maximum unbalanced superelevation of 75 mm, the formula is this:

-where $E_a$ is the superelevation in inches, $d$ is the curvature of the track in degrees per 100 feet, and $v_{max}$ the maximum speed in MPH.
+where $E_a$ is the superelevation in inches, $d$ is the curvature of the track in degrees per 100 feet, and $v_{max}$ the maximum speed in miles per hour.

 The maximum value of cant (the height of the outer rail above the inner rail) for a standard gauge railway is approximately 150 mm.
 For high-speed railways in Europe, maximum cant is 180 mm when slow freight trains are not allowed.

 Track unbalanced superelevation (cant deficiency) in the United States is restricted to 75 mm, though 102 mm is permissible by waiver.
 The maximum value for European railways varies by country, some of which have curves with over 280 mm of unbalanced superelevation to permit high-speed transportation.
 The highest values are only for tilting trains, because it would be too uncomfortable for passengers in conventional train cars.